dwardu89/learning-python-programming/README.md

-# learning-python-programming
+# Python Programming Lessons
-A repository dedicated to learning python by using ideas from (https://github.com/karan/Projects)
+A repository dedicated to learning python by using ideas from [this repository] (https://github.com/karan/Projects).